Encharted Cook

 Because of their high acidity, hard texture, and tart flavor, cranberries require sugar to be palatable.
 Highly sweetened juices and sauces are the most common use of cranberries.
 However, they are also used in baking.

-Essentially cranberry sauce is made by simmering cranberries in a simple syrup of water and sugar.
-Most recipes call for 1 cup of water and 1 cup of sugar, which yields a sweet but thinner sauce.
-If you cook the cranberries longer in this syrup the sauce will thicken.
+If you cook the cranberries longer in this syrup, the sauce will thicken.
 But all of the berries will have burst.
-This is not a bad thing, but if you want some of the berries to remain whole you need to shorten the simmering time.
+This is not a bad thing, but if you want some of the berries to remain whole, you need to shorten the simmering time.

 For this whole-berry cranberry sauce, additional whole cranberries are added after the sauce has simmered.
 The residual heat of the cooked sauce is enough to cook the whole berries until they are tender but still whole.

-I also have experimented with the proportions of water and sugar and found that a heavier simple syrup will give me a thicker sauce, which I think is perfect.
+I have also experimented with the proportions of water and sugar and found that a heavier, rich simple syrup will give me a thicker sauce, which I think is perfect.

 So for this recipe, I use ¾ cup of water to 1 cup of sugar.
 With this proportion of water to sugar, the sauce does not run on a plate.
 The cranberries are sweetened and the sauce is chunky with burst berries and whole berries.